iliask75/MirkoMazzoleni.github.io/_posts/2016-08-06-game_of_tutfe.md

 ## [1] ""                 "Amory Lorch"      "Asha Greyjoy"
 ## [4] "Beric Dondarrion" "Bran Stark"       "Brynden Tully"
 ```
 **Question Q11**: What does it mean the value " " on the variable *defender_commander*? **Expectation E11**: Probably a missing or unknown commander. **Answer A11**: The value is not indicated because there wasn't a commander, or it was unknown.
 In the battles where there is "NoKing" as *defender_king*, we can assume that the a *defender_commander* was not present.
-In the rest of the battles, which most of them are led by the Greyjoy, probably there was a *defender_commander* but is not indicated, and thus is unknown.
+In the rest of the battles, which most of them are led by the Greyjoy's, probably there was a *defender_commander* but is not indicated, and thus is unknown.

 ```r
 battles[which(battles$defender_commander==""),c("name","attacker_king","defender_king","battle_type")]